Germicidal UV-C Applications > Flu Prevention Steps

 If you get sick with flu, antiviral drugs can be used to treat your illness.
-Antiviral drugs are different from antibiotics.
-They are prescription medicines (pills, liquid or an inhaled powder) and are not available over-the-counter.
+They are different from antibiotics.
+They are prescription medicines and are not available over-the-counter.
 Antiviral drugs can make illness milder and shorten the time you are sick.
 They may also prevent serious flu complications.
 CDC recommends prompt antiviral treatment for people who are severely ill and people who are at high risk of serious flu complications who develop flu symptoms.

-For people with high-risk factors, treatment with an antiviral drug can mean the difference between having a milder illness versus a very serious illness that could result in a hospital stay.
-Studies show that flu antiviral drugs work best for treatment when they are started within 48 hours of getting sick, but starting them later can still be helpful, especially if the sick person has a high-risk health condition or is very sick from the flu.
-Follow your doctor’s instructions for taking this drug.
+For people with high-risk factors, treatment with an antiviral drug can mean the difference between having a milder illness versus a very serious illness and possible hospital stay.
+Studies show that flu antiviral drugs work best for treatment when they are started within 48 hours of getting sick.
+Starting them later can still be helpful, especially if the person has a high-risk health condition or is very sick from the flu.
+Follow your doctor’s instructions for taking these drugs.
 Flu-like symptoms include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills, and fatigue.
 Some people, especially children, may have vomiting and diarrhea.
 People may also be infected with the flu and have respiratory symptoms without a fever.

 A FOURTH step in flu prevention is to install Germicidal Ultraviolet Light Room Air Purification Equipment.